Carol Roth

-Carol Roth (born 1973) is an American television personality, bestselling author, entrepreneur, radio host, and investor.
+Carol J. Schneiderman Roth (born 1973) is an American television personality, bestselling author, entrepreneur, radio host, and investor.
 Roth appears regularly on national cable television networks including Fox Business, CNBC, CNN, Fox News and MSNBC.
-She was one of the judges on Mark Burnett's America's Greatest Makers television show and is a weekly panelist on the current events and business show Bulls & Bears.
-She was the host of WGN Radio's The Noon Show, and author of the New York Times bestseller book, The Entrepreneur Equation.
+She was one of the judges on Mark Burnett's America's Greatest Makers television show and was a weekly panelist on the current events and business show Bulls & Bears.
+She was the host of WGN Radio's The Noon Show, and author of three books, including two New York Times bestsellers.
 As a self-styled "recovering" Investment Banker, she has completed more than $2 billion in capital raising, mergers & acquisitions and related transactions and invests in private companies.

 Early life

 Roth was born in the northern suburbs of Chicago, Illinois and attended Deerfield High School.
 Her father Bernie was a retired union electrician (died in May 2013).
 Her parents divorced while she was in high school, and her mother Sheri died from leukemia in 1998, as did her step-mother from lung cancer in 2004.
 She attended the Wharton School of the University of Pennsylvania, and graduated magna cum laude in 1995.